Vizzuality/devismos/_docs/backenders/strategy-2021/roles/capacity.md

 - Attend to capacity monthly meeting.
 - Participate in fortnightly BD meetings.
 - Participate in BD/FE retrospectives every 6 months.
-- Point of contact for other functional areas.
+- Point of contact for other functional areas to request occasional support on small tasks (i.e.: DNS changes, restart servers, legacy project related work, etc).

     **Inside the team:**
 - Having a track on the project proposal pipe.